open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 I was curious why we should do it so small.
 He, as a biologist, convinced me that the smaller the heat block the less energy you need.
 If you make it smaller, it can be run by a normal USB power supply.
 At that point, I was amazed that he came up with this idea.
 I never thought only about the size of the block.
 He did a nice prototype of a small PCR machine.
 We started collaborating on this and developed it further to a working product.
 He showed it in many meetings that he could do a PCR  in half an hour with a small machine from battery power.
 He was thinking of producing and selling it.
 Somehow, he was working at university and moved on to Oslo.
 He was the laboratory manager and didn't have the energy, or time to produce it commercially.

 That's why I made a different, easier to produced version of this small PCR.
 His was called picoPCR.
-I call it PocketPCR.
+I call it Pocket-PCR.
 I started to produce some, and  it works ok but it's not the biggest product that I have at the moment.
 I'm quite happy with it.

 I developed a special way of putting the heat block on to aluminium PCB for cooling.
 It’s directly soldered on the PCB with a little blower on the bottom to cool it.
 Everything is on one PCB.
 It can be produced almost entierly on a electronic assembly line.
 You can finish it with an optional 3D printed case to make it to look more like a finished product.
 {{< /expand >}}